 For the first time in the American Silver Eagle series, a significant variety was released in 2008.
-This was known as the 2008-W Silver Eagle Reverse of 2007 Variety.
-The US Mint had slightly altered the reverse design between 2007 and 2008, and they inadvertently struck some 2008 coins with the 2007 reverse type.
+This was known as the 2008-W Silver Eagle Reverse of 2007 Variety (Buy on eBay).
+The United States Mint had slightly altered the reverse design between 2007 and 2008, and they inadvertently struck some 2008 coins with the 2007 reverse type.

 The mintage estimate was later revised to 46,318 within a response to a Freedom of Information Act request.